Koreshanity: Main beliefs

 The sun is an invisible electromagnetic battery revolving in the universe's center on a 24-year cycle.
 Our visible sun is only a reflection, as is the moon, with the stars reflecting off seven mercurial discs that float in the sphere's center.
-Inside the earth there are three separate atmospheres: the first composed of oxygen and nitrogen and closest to the earth; the second, a hydrogen atmosphere above it; the third, an aboron (sic) atmosphere at the center.
+Inside the earth there are three separate atmospheres: the first composed of oxygen and nitrogen and closest to the earth; the second, a hydrogen atmosphere above it; the third, an aboron atmosphere at the center.
 The earth's shell is one hundred miles thick and has seventeen layers.
 The outer seven are metallic with a gold rind on the outermost layer, the middle five are mineral and the five inward are geologic strata.
 Inside the shell there is life, outside a void.